snadams/MBA/CIS 521 - Systems Development and Deployment/Notes/week-4-object-oriented-analysis-design-bpm.md

 * **gateway**: a decision point
 * **flow**: the sequence of action in a process

-**swimlane**: a way to visually encapsualte a process
+**swimlane**: a way to visually encapsulate a process

-* can be depicted either vertically or voertically.
+* can be depicted either vertically or vertically.
 * Whether a swimlane is used the diagram shows only once process with one actor.

 **pool**: a way to encapsulate a process that has two or more participants